icefisher225/py_sockets/README.md

     while True:
         communication_socket = get_connection(server_socket)
         if communication_socket.error != None:
+            # If the client sends in "ExitCode"
             print(f"error: {communication_socket.msg}")
             break #If this is removed, the serversocket can never be told to exit from the client and will need to be exited directly.
         else:
             clientprocess = mp.Process(target = run, args(commsock, queue, ))
             clientprocess.start()